Looking to Plan a Phoenix Meeting?

 Learn everything you need to know about this sunny locale at Destination Arizona

 , Northstar’s premier event for meetings and incentive pros looking to book biz in the area.

-• The Sheraton Phoenix Downtown, a short distance from the city's convention center, is in the process of revamping its guest rooms, lobby and meeting space.
-The 1,000-room property — the city's largest — will be transformed into a prototype for Marriott's portfolio-wide rebranding of Sheraton.
-When the renovation is completed, the Sheraton's guest rooms, lobby and 77,000 square feet of meeting space will reflect the new brand identity.
+• The Sheraton Phoenix Downtown, a short distance from the city's convention center, is in the process of revamping its guest rooms, lobby, meeting space and culinary offerings.
+The 1,000-room property — the city's largest — was selected to become the prototype for Marriott's portfolio-wide rebranding of Sheraton.
+When the renovation is completed, the Sheraton's guest rooms, lobby and 110,000 square feet of meeting space will reflect the new brand identity.

 • Ground was broken this month at the Arizona Center on a new AC Hotel by Marriott.
 The 199-room hotel, which is scheduled to open in 2021, will be the second AC Hotel in Phoenix after the AC Hotel by Marriott Phoenix Biltmore, which opened roughly a year ago.
 The mixed-use Arizona Center recently completed a $25 million renovation to office space, dining, entertainment and outdoor space.
 There also are plans to develop a 31-story residential tower that is expected to open in 2021, as well.